How to Organize a Deep Pantry So Nothing Gets Lost in the Back

 Start by Pulling Everything Out

-Use Pull-Out Bins So the Back Is Always Accessible
+Use Pull-Out Bins to Reclaim the Back Half

 Decant Dry Goods Into Airtight Containers